Riverside, California, 1990

-He edged Tobias behind him, unable to tear his gaze away from the dogs’ shiny black nostrils, framed in dark fur.
-The dog began to growl.
+He edged Tobias behind him, unable to tear his gaze away from the dog’s shiny black nostrils framed in dark fur.
+The dog growled.

-The muscles above Mark’s lip twitched in response before he could catch himself.
+The muscles above Mark’s lip twitched in response.

-Papa shouted, scooping him off his feet and away from the dog as he glared at the guard.
-The dog started forward, and Papa jerked Markus back.
-Mama tugged Toby behind her.
+Papa shouted, scooping him off his feet and away from the dog.
+Mama pulled Toby behind her.

-“What is the meaning of this,” Papa snapped.
-“He’s just a boy.”
+“What is the meaning of this?”
+Papa snapped.

 The guard’s eyes never left Mark.
-He touched the radio on his shoulder, muttered a number code, and then his gaze flicked to Papa.
-“Come with me, sir.”
+Instead, he touched the radio on his shoulder, muttered a number code, and then his gaze flicked to Papa.
+“Please come with me, sir.”

 Mama gasped as the dog tugged at the leash, closing the distance.

-The passengers around them edged away as more black-clad officers materialized in the crowd.
-No one would meet their eyes, Mark realized.
+The passengers around them edged away as more black-clad enforcers materialized in the crowd.
+No one would meet their eyes.
 Pity at best, suspicion at worst hovered in their faces.
 But no one spoke in their defense.
 No one dared.